Nursing, B.S. (Accelerated)

 Careers

 Nursing graduates are eligible to take the NCLEX-RN, an exam that measures the competencies needed to perform as an effective entry-level nurse.
-The Valentine School of Nursing expects its graduates to be successfully hired after graduation or accepted into graduate programs.
+The School of Nursing expects its graduates to be successfully hired after graduation or accepted into graduate programs.

 Admission Requirements

-Saint Louis University Trudy Busch Valentine School of Nursing adheres to the principles of a holistic admission process in which selection criteria are broad-based and linked to our University’s and School’s mission and goals.
-While we do consider academic metrics we also look at applicant experiences, attributes, potential for success, and how applicants may contribute to the school’s learning environment and to the profession.
+The Trudy Busch Valentine School of Nursing adheres to the principles of a holistic admission process in which selection criteria are broad-based and linked to our University’s and school’s mission and goals.
+While we do consider academic metrics, we also look at applicant experiences, attributes, potential for success, and how applicants may contribute to the school’s learning environment and to the profession.

 Licensure Disclosure